trevisanj/PFANT/README.md

  |        dissociative equilibrium
  | 2003 - PFANT ("P" as in Perrin, Marie-Noel)
  |        large wavelength coverage and inclusion or hydrogen lines
- | 2015 - Conversion to Fortran 90 format and addition of a Python layer
+ | 2015 - Conversion of source code to to Fortran 90 format, simplification of
-t|
+ !        the user interface and addition of a Python layer t|
  V
 ```